 Getting Vitamin D Every Day

-Diet can provide some vitamin D, mostly in the form of fish, egg yolk, and some fortified foods, but most fortified foods use vitamin D-2, which has shown to be less absorbable that vitamin D-3 in the body.
-And again, the amount of food we would need to obtain is a therapeutic amount of vitamin D would not be easily achieved through diet alone.
+Diet can provide some Vitamin D, mostly in the form of fish, egg yolk, and some fortified foods.
+However, most fortified foods use Vitamin D-2, which has shown to be less absorbable that Vitamin D-3 in the body.
+Again, the amount of food we would need to obtain is a therapeutic amount of Vitamin D is not easily achieved through diet alone.